MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

    ![add bot](~/assets/images/Tab-ME-SSO/add-bot.png)

-You will see the bot listed as a contact in the chat list.
+You'll see the bot listed as a contact in the chat list.
 Exchange messages with the bot

    ![int](~/assets/images/Tab-ME-SSO/int-bot.png)

-You have successfully uploaded your bot to teams.
+You've successfully uploaded your bot to teams.

 ## Additional information